Energy price cap predictions

 What this means for you

-The price cap only applies to those on a flexible tariff (or variable tariff).
-Given the predicted trends, it could be worth considering our fixed tariffs, which are currently offering our cheapest rates.
+The energy price cap only applies to those on a flexible tariff (or variable tariff).
+Even though the price cap has come down a notch, it's worth thinking about locking in your rates on a fixed tariff – as these currently offer our cheapest prices.

 How to switch tariffs: